 Any esports investor or gaming enthusiast worth their salt knows of the longstanding competition between Advanced Micro Devices (NASDAQ: AMD) and Nvidia.
-Whilst Nvidia may be the one to beat in the best graphics processing units (GPUs), it shares the market with AMD (NASDAQ: AMD) and Intel (NASDAQ: INTC).
+Whilst Nvidia may be the one to beat in the best graphics processing units (GPUs), it shares the market with AMD and Intel (NASDAQ: INTC).

 AMD tends to focus on lower and mid-range priced GPUs as opposed to the premium units put out by Nvidia.
 As well as this, AMD is also working with Hewlett Packard Enterprises on the El Capitan Project to power the world's fastest supercomputer, and has been vastly improving its CPU offerings which has led to big growth in data center sales.